 The most common regularly utilized auxiliary personnel are reserve officers.
 Auxiliary personnel do not fall under the authority of the Kansas Law Enforcement Training Act and/or KSCPOST.
 There is no basic training or annual training for auxiliary personnel.
 However, pursuant to K.S.A.
 74-5617(d), no agency may appoint any auxiliary personnel who does not meet the requirements of 74-5605.

 As the definition states, auxiliary personnel are meant to aid or supplement agencies’ efforts and cannot be paid.
 They are strictly volunteers.
 If reserve officers are getting paid for law enforcement duties, then they should be categorized as a part-time officer and must have attended a part-time basic training course.

 Although no training of auxiliary personnel is required or reported to the POST, agencies should strongly consider the liability and potential impact of reserve police officers operating in their communities without proper training.

-As we all work to become more professional, efficient, and effective, we hope you found this spotlight topic to be informative and beneficial.
+As we all strive to become more professional, efficient, and effective, we hope you found this spotlight topic to be informative and beneficial.
 A new topic will be chosen each month and emailed to those that have signed up to receive updates.
-If you have a topic that you would like KSCPOST to examine in future spotlights, please let Executive Director Doug Schroeder know.
+If you have a topic that you would like KSCPOST to examine in future spotlights, please contact us.